Duru-E/Git-Github-Handoff/README.md

 Scenario 1: Git & GitHub Handoff
 Audience: New Junior DevOps Engineer
 Focus on Git workflow, repositories, staging, commits, push/pull, common mistakes, and CI/CD connection.
 Tie them to real world scenarios that you maybe currently responsible for.

+Must show:
+• What you are doing
+• How to do it
+• Why it is done that way
+• What can go wrong and how to fix it

 -------------------------------------------------------
 old notes to delete and stuff to do